grayudu/ganga_lab/README.md

 ## Details

-* demo application hosted on custom VPC of aws, subnet and nat.
+* demo application hosted on custom VPC and multi azs and also RDS.
 * deveoped using terraforms, chef-solo
 * AWS KMS used for pushing secrets to cloud.
 ## Inputs